apache/cordova-plugin-wkwebview-engine/README.md

 Installation
 -----------

-This plugin needs cordova-ios >4.0.0.
+This plugin needs cordova-ios 4.0.0 - 5.x.
+This plugin is not supported on cordova-ios >6.0.0.

 To install the current release: